tudelft3d/website/README.md

 ## Adding blog/news posts

-Each post is a markdown file in `_posts`.
+Each blog/news post is a [Markdown](http://daringfireball.net/projects/markdown/syntax) file in `_posts`.
 When creating one, just copy the structure of the other ones, the naming convention for the files must be followed and each file should have a header of this form:

 ```
 ---